LARGEST GIFT IN MARIST HISTORY ESTABLISHES

 A bequest by one of the 20th century's leading businessmen and industrialists conservatively estimated at $75 million will lead to the development of a new program to educate and train individuals in the art of leadership for careers in business, government, and the nonprofit sector.

 Raymond A. Rich bequeathed to Marist a 60-acre riverfront estate in the Ulster County Town of Esopus that contains one of the most historically and architecturally significant homes in the Hudson River Valley.
 The "Payne Mansion," also known over the years as "Omega" and "Wiltwick," is a 42,000-square-foot Beaux Arts-style palazzo designed by the famed Manhattan firm of Carrère and Hastings, architects of the New York Public Library and the Frick Museum.
 It was built in 1905 by Colonel Oliver Hazard Payne, a brigadier general in the Civil War who founded an oil refinery that was later bought by John D. Rockefeller's Standard Oil Co., where Payne went on to serve as treasurer.
 The firm of Robert A.M.
-Stern, dean of the Yale School of Architecture, whose firm designed Marist's Hancock Center now under construction, believes a residence of this significance and style would have a replacement value conservatively estimated at approximately $65 million.
+Stern, dean of the Yale School of Architecture, whose firm designed Marist's Hancock Center, believes a residence of this significance and style would have a replacement value conservatively estimated at approximately $65 million.

 In addition, Mr. Rich has designated approximately $10 million for an endowment to support the Raymond A. Rich Institute for Leadership Development, which will be housed at the Esopus estate.